icon-bg

 • License management: Total Network Inventory includes an advanced licensing module that can help organizations keep track of software licenses and ensure compliance with licensing agreements.

-Scanning Computers Connected to Active Directory
+Scanning computers connected to Active Directory

-To start scanning computers connected to Active Directory, you first need to specify an organizational unit (OU) from your Active Directory domain and click the start button.
-Total Network Inventory will then scan the network and collect information about all the devices that meet the specified criteria.
-The scan time depends on the number of devices on the network, but typically takes no more than a few minutes.
+In order to start scanning the network, you need to specify an OU (organizational unit) from your Active Directory domain and then click the start button.
+After a short period of time, you will receive a list of all computers that meet the specified criteria.
+The scan time depends on the number of devices connected to the network, but usually, it takes no more than a few minutes.
+Intuitive visualization will show you the process of scanning.

 • Network adapter details: Model, MAC address, IP address, gateway, and hostname.